oracle-livelabs/apex/online-bookstore-app/2-rest-data/2-rest-data-source.md

 ## Task 3: Create a Faceted Search Page

-In this task, you create Faceted Search page which will display list of the books with their titles and authors.
+In this task, you will create a Faceted Search page that displays a list of books along with their details, such as titles, authors, and more.

 1. Go to **Online Bookstore** application.
 Click **Create Page**.